adeoke/django-quarantine-workout-graphql/README.md

     email: testertesting2@example.com
 ```

-So with that being said if we now launch the GraphiQL web client and make a query to get all users, and return each users email address and username, then
+If we perform a query now for `users` with subfields `email` and `username` we will see the details for the users returned
-we should see at least the 2 users that we created returned in the response data.
-What follows is the request and response for that that request.
+in the response data set.
+See example following:

 ![](/images/users_query_response.png)

-We can see that the response data contains the exact fields that we requested as a json response in the shape of the request that we made.
+We can see that the JSON response data contains the exact fields that we requested, only this time with the values populated.

 # Example of how to perform a mutation

 Skip this section if you are familiar with GraphQL.

 Mutations represent what would typically be performed by a POST/PUT/DELETE request in a Rest API (non idempotent requests).

-The following example shows how to create a user and the
-response data returned shows the fields that we requested to be returned from the result of issuing that request.
+We will look at how to create a user.
+See screenshot for an example:

 ![](/images/create_mutation_response.png)

-So, to create the user we first provided the arguments for email, password and username:
+In this example we provided arguments for `email`, `password` and `username` to `createUser`:

 ```text
 createUser(email: "test@example.com",